 I have no idea why, but at this time, the Deutschlandticket is only offered as a subscription, similar to Netflix.

 This means that if you only need it when on vacation (or if you do live in Germany but don’t want it every month), you have to make sure to cancel your subscription on time.
-It seems that you have to cancel by the 10th of the month if you do not want to pay for the next month.
+“On Time” means you have to cancel by the 10th of the month if you do not want to pay for the next month.
+So for example you have to cancel by March 10 if you do not want to pay for April.

 The Germany Ticket is for one person only